How to Create an Excel Financial Model with Debt Financing

 For example, my Financial Model Template splits the spreadsheet into the following three cost categories:

 • Sales Costs: Expenses directly related to sales revenues vary depending on the number of sales.
-Examples of sales costs could be acquisition costs if you can track your marketing costs to your sales.
-Other examples are commissions or a revenue share you may need to pay a third party.
+Examples of sales costs could be acquisition costs related to the sales.
+Other examples are commissions or a revenue share paid to a third party.

 • Operating Costs: Expenses associated with running your business.
 Although they can vary with sales numbers, they tend to be more steady and predictable over time.
 Examples would be salaries, regular bills or the cost of maintaining an office.

-• Capital Expenditure (CapEx): Any cost associated with investing in assets or technology needed to grow your business.
-In our example, those would be software development or R&D cost.
+• Capital Expenditure (CapEx): Any expenses associated with investing in assets or technology needed to grow a business.
+For example, those could be software development or R&D costs.
 Other examples would be equipment and investment-related costs.

 unlevered cash flow model spreadsheet example

 Step 2.
 An Example of Cash Flow Model Summary.
-Download the full Excel file here.
+The assumptions next to the table help test the impact of input changes on the overall numbers.
+You can download the entire Excel file here.

-Notice that the financial model uses an “Unlevered Cash Flow” to indicate the resulting cash before any debt injection.
+Finally, notice that the financial model uses an “Unlevered Cash Flow” term to indicate the resulting cash before any debt injection.

-Learn More: Visit my blog on How to Create a Marketing Investment Plan in Excel for another example of creating a cash flow forecast.
+Learn More: Visit my blog on How to Create a Marketing Investment Plan for another example of creating a cash flow forecast.

 Step 3: Calculate the Required Cash Flow Funding